 Tying all of Princeton’s study materials together, and guiding you through the study protocols, is their digital platform.
 Much like Blueprint’s user interface, maneuvering through the online portal is a breeze, and the navigation bar at the top smoothly guides you through the various resources and study materials in an easy and understandable manner.
 While not as sleek or modern as Blueprint’s, the overall user interface is nevertheless visually appealing and easy to use.

 The true heart of Princeton’s MCAT prep course is its classroom component.
 It is almost overwhelming in its scope and content.
-With the Essentials and 510+ packages you get a whopping 123 hours of live classroom instruction, and with their 515+ Immersion program an incredible 195 hours of live classroom work.
+With the Live Online and 513+ packages you get a whopping 123 hours of live classroom instruction, and with their 515+ Immersion program an incredible 195 hours of live classroom work.